florimondmanca/template-flask/README.md

 ### Blueprints

 This template default a default blueprint called `main`.
 To see how to use blueprints in Flask applications, see some [tutorials](https://exploreflask.com/en/latest/blueprints.html).
 This template project uses **divisional organization** of blueprints.

+### Database management

+Database backend is offered through SQLAlchemy.
+Migrations are handled with Alembic (see [ExploreFlask](https://exploreflask.com/en/latest/storing.html) for details).

+## References

+This template project structure and contents are inspired by the [ExploreFlask](https://exploreflask.com/en/latest/) tutorials.